Seteeri/Particle/README.md

 Particle is the realization of my vision of the human computer interaction model.
 I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to empower as many users as possible to take advantage of the increasing integration of the digital world, the ever-growing computing power, and ubiquitousness of the internet.

+I believe the way for a future FOSS system does not lie solely with the desktop - that has been settled - but with the computing needs of tomorrow.

-Originally, this project was attempted in other languages but became only possible with PicoLisp, because *all* data is based on cons cell structures retained during runtime, which allows the interface and data to be homoiconic.
+Originally, this project was attempted in Python and Common Lisp but became only possible with PicoLisp, because *all* data is based on cons cell structures retained during runtime, which allows the interface and data to be homoiconic.
 For example, a C array would break this principle (for interop, they can be symbolized through a number, i.e. pointer).

 One interesting implication is when characters (string data) are input via keystrokes, they exist as cons cells so there is no reading or parsing.
 Consequently, there is no conventional GUI as all data exists in the same domain; it is not separate from the underlying data like in conventional programs (it is possible to build a conventional GUI).